genellann/Drupal_Vagrant_Provision_Script/README.md

 ### Install Drupal
 Drush [site-install docs](https://drushcommands.com/drush-8x/core/site-install/)

 This script creates the drupal database using the root user.
 If you want to create a drupal database user, you'll have to create that user before running site-install.
 That requires a password insert which is why this script uses root.
-Here's a good [tutorial](https://www.drupal.org/docs/7/install/step-2-create-the-database).
+Here's a good [tutorial](https://www.drupal.org/docs/7/install/step-2-create-the-database) for creating a drupal database user.
 There is probably a way to automate the password requirement.
 I just haven't looked for it, yet.

     cd $APP_NAME/web
     drush site-install -y standard --account-name=$ACCT_NAME --account-pass=$ACCT_PASS --account-mail=$ACCT_EMAIL --db-url=mysql://$DB_USER:$DB_PASS@$DB_HOST/$DB_NAME --site-name=$APP_NAME